Helping you to make an informed decision about your property purchase in Gillingham, Shaftesbury, Sturminster Newton, Wincanton & surrounding areas.

 A Mortgage Valuation is NOT a Survey!

-Purchasing a property is one of life’s biggest financial investments that you will make, why risk your lifetime investment for the sake of a Building Survey or Home Buyers Report and have total peace of mind.
+Purchasing a property is one of life’s biggest financial investments that you will make, so why risk your lifetime investment for the sake of a Building Survey or Home Buyers Report?
+Instruct a surveyor to carry out a survey on your new property and have total peace of mind.

 There are often many property defects hidden from the layman’s eye, these include: